RubixML/Housing/README.md

 $predictions = $estimator->predict($dataset);
 ```

 That's it!
-Best of luck!
+Best of luck on the competition!

 To run the prediction script from the project root:
 ```sh